What it Takes: Reaching Housing Stability for Youth

 Imagine a future where all young people had a safe and stable home.

 Roughly half of adults experiencing homelessness in the United States first experienced it as a young person.
-Today, at least 4.2 million youth experience homelessness each year, with LGBTQ+, Black, Latino, and Indigenous youth being at an especially high risk.
+Today, at least 4.2 million young people experience homelessness each year, with LGBTQ+, Black, Latino, and Indigenous youth being at an especially high risk.

 Here’s the good news: we can change what’s possible for young people if we work together.